The Definitive Guide

 البصارة

-Creamy, velvety fava bean soup drizzled with golden olive oil, sprinkled with cumin, and garnished with paprika.
-A comforting breakfast staple in Morocco.
+Creamy, velvety fava bean soup drizzled with golden olive oil, sprinkled with cumin and garnished with paprika.
+The ultimate Moroccan winter comfort.

 Grilled Sardines